veb/vebsite/README.md

 Categories is a SPACE delimited list of categories a page can be in.
 For the page to be displayed in the product grid, this field must contain `project`

-A page can be placed in the menu at the top if categories contain `menu`
+A page can be placed in the menu at the top if categories contain `menu` (see bob.html and contactus.html)